 - Always take pictures of your gear before you go to the airport.
 This way you have documentation in case anything happens in transit.

 - Use a stiff arm if you are worried about using a soft sided bag.
 A stiff arm is a few inches longer than your driver and will create a more sturdy outer shell.

+These tips with the right golf travel bag should help protect your clubs from normal wear and tear.
 For more traveling tips and information, check out our full guide on How to Travel with Golf Clubs.

-Final Thoughts on Travel Bags
+Final Thoughts on Best Golf Travel Bags

-Whether you’re looking for a soft or a hard cover, make sure to do your research.
-Each golf club travel case should get your clubs safely but personal preference, budget, color, style, and features will play a factor as well.
+Whether you’re looking for a soft or a hard cases, make sure to do your research.
+Each golf club case should get your clubs safely but personal preference, budget, color, style, and features will play a factor as well.
 Not to mention, some of these store easily in your house or garage while others could take up a lot more room.

 Also, you want to ensure the inside of the bag has plenty of protection for your clubs.
 Don’t forget to factor in your golf bag as well.
 If you have a cart bag, you might need to get a large carry case or hard case as the smaller, more budget friendly ones won’t fit.

 Pick up one of these golf travel bags, book one of those lifetime golf trips and start enjoying golf more than ever before.